Where Does the Ugly in You Come Out? Go There More Often.

 Most of them are NICE.

-But all of those negative feelings I experience: comparisons of worthiness and value in our jacked-up society, my personal insecurities, and sometimes just plain despair…are simply MY feelings, and they don’t represent the people I’m viewing at all.
+But all of those negative feelings I experience: comparisons of worthiness and value in a jacked-up Western society, my personal insecurities, and sometimes just plain despair…are simply MY feelings, and they don’t represent the people I’m viewing at all.